When a Girl's Beautiful

-When a Girl's Beautiful is a 1947 musical comedy directed by Frank McDonald from a script by Brenda Weisberg.
+When a Girl's Beautiful is a 1947 American musical comedy film directed by Frank McDonald from a script by Brenda Weisberg.
 Actress Joi Lansing made her film debut on this film.

 Plot

 An advertising man begins a search for the "perfect woman" for a new perfume campaign.
 After he makes a composite (nicknamed "Miss Temptation") based on several models, his boss believes the woman is real and requests for the man to go and find her.
 The girl he finds doesn't want to be a model at all, and further complications ensue.